A. In-House Verification by OSFA.

 (2) OSFA shall select a minimum of 25 percent of all students who have received an EA Grant and were flagged for federal verification.
 Lists of the selected students shall be submitted to the institutions the students are attending.

-(3) After students are selected, each applicable institution shall use the U.S. Department of Educationís Title IV financial aid rules and regulations to verify the:
+(3) After students are selected for EA Grant verification under §B(2) of this regulation, each applicable institution shall use the U.S. Department of Educationís Title IV financial aid rules and regulations to verify the:

 (a) Taxable and non-taxable income of the student and, if a dependent student, the studentís parents;